jazzsequence/wpnext-test/wp-content/plugins/wordpress-seo/readme.txt

 == Changelog ==

+= 24.8.1 =

+Release date: 2025-04-02

+#### Bugfixes

+* Fixes a potential fatal error on the dashboard page.

-= 23.6 =
+= 24.8 =

-Release date: 2024-10-08
+Release date: 2025-04-01

-Yoast SEO 23.6 brings more enhancements and bugfixes.
-[Find more information about our software releases and updates here](https://yoa.st/release-8-10-24).
+Yoast SEO 24.8 brings more enhancements and bugfixes.
+[Find more information about our software releases and updates here](https://yoa.st/releases).

 #### Enhancements

-* Adds a filter to modify the sitemap's URL.
-Props to [ashujangra](https://github.com/ashujangra).
-* Improves the _transition words_ assessment for Turkish and English by expanding the relevant lists of transitions words.
-Props to [abulu](https://wordpress.org/support/users/abulu/).
-* Uses the full-sized counterpart when a resized first content image is used for Open Graph and X images.

-#### Bugfixes

-* Fixes a bug where the content analysis would error when removing an image caption in the default editor.
-* Fixes a bug where the link popover would be hidden when editing a post in tablet/mobile view.
-Props to [stokesman](https://github.com/stokesman).
-* Fixes a visual inconsistency where the descriptions of the disabled Premium policy settings would look enabled, when they are not enabled.
+* Adds _pregnant women_ to the potentially non-inclusive phrases targeted by the inclusive language analysis.
+* Improves the inclusive language analysis feedback for the potentially non-inclusive word _exotic_, and prevents the feedback from appearing when _exotic_ is followed by words common in scientific contexts.

 #### Other

-* Sets the minimum supported WordPress version to 6.5.
+* Removes the Yoast AI Optimize modals from the Yoast admin pages.

-= 23.5 =
+= 24.7 =

-Release date: 2024-09-24
+Release date: 2025-03-18

-Yoast SEO 23.5 brings more enhancements and bugfixes.
-[Find more information about our software releases and updates here](https://yoa.st/release-24-9-24).
+Yoast SEO 24.7 brings more enhancements and bugfixes.
+[Find more information about our software releases and updates here](https://yoa.st/releases).

 #### Enhancements

-* Improves analysis score feedback labels in the publish sections.
-* Improves our integration with cache plugins by preventing flushing their cache when not needed.
+* Improves the accuracy of assessments measuring character count for Japanese texts by removing common punctuation from the count.

 #### Bugfixes

-* Fixes a bug where Arabic keyphrases containing certain function words were not correctly matched.
+* Fixes a bug where the help beacon would be displayed over table pagination on the bulk editor page.

+#### Other

+* Improves the feedback strings of the _subheading distribution_ assessment for better translatability.
+* Removes extra span tags in the Post/Page overview.
+Props to [dilipbheda](https://github.com/dilipbheda).

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/yoast-seo-changelog).